Everyone knows that a smoked brisket is only as good as the rub that seasons it.

 What if I’m in the mood for something smoky and spicy?

-Some brisket rubs utilize the spiciness of chili powder, black pepper, or ground up hot peppers like cayenne or chipotle.
-Each option has its own distinct flavor profile, and you should use your judgment before dousing the entire brisket with spicy flavorings before cooking it—especially if not all of the people who will be eating the brisket enjoy spicy foods.
+Some brisket rubs utilize the spiciness of chili powder, black pepper, or ground-up hot peppers like cayenne or chipotle.
+Each option has its own distinct flavor profile, and you should use your judgment before dousing the entire brisket with spicy flavorings before cooking it—especially if not all the people who will be eating the brisket enjoy spicy foods.

 Both brown and granulated sugar help form the coveted “crust” for which brisket is so well-known.
 At this time, there is no readily available substitute that will give you the same flavor and texture as sugar.